November 8, 2016; revised September 25, 2018; October 16, 2020

 - Sammā vācā involves stopping immoral speech and generating moral speech.

-17. The main point to be extracted from this discussion is that one needs to be very careful about generating hateful (or greedy) conscious thoughts for long times.
+17. The main point to be extracted from this discussion is that one needs to be very careful about generating hateful (or greedy) conscious thoughts for a long time.
 When one becomes aware of such thoughts, one CAN stop them.
 This is the basis of both Anāpāna and Satipaṭṭhāna Bhāvanā.

 - We always think conscious thoughts (vacī saṅkhāra of the first kind) before acting on them, either via speech (vacī saṅkhāra of the second kind) or via bodily actions (kāya saṅkhāra)!